 Augusto Ortega, and other producers of his generation from San Agustin, have reached a certain coffee royalty status among those in the know.
 You are drinking coffee that is essentially grown by java's Mick Jagger.

-We are truly are honoured to have the privilege of roasting his incredible Pink Bourbon, an incredible coffee variety that represents the culmination of a life spent perfecting the art of coffee growing.
+We are truly honoured to have the privilege of roasting his incredible Pink Bourbon, a coffee that represents the culmination of a life spent perfecting the art of coffee growing.

 While Pink Bourbon sounds more like a drink Carrie Bradshaw would overpay for, it's actually a unique, fruity, and juicy coffee variety.